-CHCAGE005 - Provide support to people living with dementia
+CHCAGE011 - Provide support to people living with dementia

-This unit describes the skills and knowledge required to provide person-centred care and support to people living with dementia.
-It involves following and contributing to an established individual plan.
+This unit describes the performance outcomes, skills and knowledge required to provide person-centred care and support to people living with dementia.
+It involves following an established individualised plan.

 This unit applies to workers in a residential or community context, including family homes.
-Work performed requires some discretion and judgement and may be carried out under regular direct or indirect supervision.
+Work performed requires some discretion and judgement and may be carried out under direct, indirect or remote supervision.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.